-The maximum cost of tuition for WISLI 2025 is $5,000.
-Please review the scholarship opportunities below and on your Summer Institute’s funding page.
+The maximum cost of tuition for WISLI 2026 is $5,000.
+Please review the scholarship opportunities below.
+This cost may be less for current UW-Madison students and Wisconsin and Minnesota residents.

 New Student Document Fee: UW-Madison will charge an Official Document Fee to any student who has never taken a course at UW-Madison.
 The $130 fee will be assessed only one time per student, with the benefit of unlimited transcript orders.